 - Make yourselves as comfortable as possible.
-You may be asked to hear readers in shared areas (e.g. the library and corridors).
+You will be asked to hear readers using The Hive or The Library, EYFS will be outside the classroom.
 Sit beside the child, not opposite them. - Chat to the child initially to put them at ease. - Discuss whether or not he/she has read the book at home, enjoys it, finds it difficult etc. - Invite the child to share the book with you 'shall we look at this together?'